Wrongful execution: Australia

-People's Republic of China
+Mainland China

 Wei Qing'an (魏清安, born 1961) was a Chinese citizen who was executed for the rape of Kun Liu, a woman who had disappeared.
 The execution was carried out on 3 May 1984 by the Intermediate People's Court.
 In the next month, Tian Yuxiu (田玉修) was arrested and admitted that he had committed the rape.
 Three years later, Wei was officially declared innocent.

 Teng Xingshan (滕兴善) was a Chinese citizen who was executed for supposedly having raped, robbed and murdered Shi Xiaorong (石小荣), a woman who had disappeared.
 An old man found a dismembered body, and incompetent police forensics claimed to have matched the body to the photo of the missing Shi Xiaorong.
 The execution was carried out on 28 January 1989 by the Huaihua Intermediate People's Court.
 In 1993, the previously missing woman returned to the village, saying she had been kidnapped and taken to Shandong.
 The absolute innocence of the wrongfully executed Teng was not admitted until 2005.

 Nie Shubin (聂树斌, born 1974) was a Chinese citizen who was executed for the rape and murder of Kang Juhua (康菊花), a woman in her thirties.
 The execution was carried out on 27 April 1995 by the Shijiazhuang Intermediate People's Court.
 In 2005, ten years after the execution, Wang Shujin (王书金 (Wáng Shūjīn)) admitted to the police that he had committed the murder.
+Nie was declared innocent in 2017 and Wang was executed on 2 February 2021 by lethal injection.

 Qoγsiletu or Huugjilt (Mongolian: Qoγsiletu, 呼格吉勒图, born 1977) was an Inner Mongolian who was executed for the rape and murder of a young girl on 10 June 1996.
 On 5 December 2006, ten years after the execution, Zhao Zhihong (赵志红) wrote the Petition of my Death Penalty admitting he had committed the crime.
 Huugjilt was posthumously exonerated and Zhao Zhihong was sentenced to death in 2015.